-特别活动期间

 During Special Event Periods, Providers and Hotels may pass on different cancellation policies of which the User will be informed as soon as the seller is notified.
 Also, Provider(s) may not honour the buyer's usual reduced rates, which means that the price Customer pays may be higher than the hotel’s published rate.
 This can happen at any time when availability is low.
 During special event periods, certain dates and early bird type bookings, hotels and providers may pass on different cancellation policies of which User will be informed as soon as the Seller is notified.

-在特别活动期间，提供商和酒店可能会传递不同的取消政策，一旦通知了卖家，就会通知用户。此外，供应商可能不会兑现买方通常的降价，这意味着客户支付的价格可能高于酒店公布的价格。这可能在可用性低的任何时候发生。在特殊活动期间，某些日期和早期预订类型，酒店和提供商可能会传递不同的取消政策，一旦通知卖方，用户将被告知。

 CLIMATE DIFFERENCES AND ENERGY SAVING RULES

-气候差异和节能规则

 Climate differences and energy saving rules of different countries might affect the heating systems at the hotel which is located at that particular area and/or country e.g. the heating system in Italy can only be operated between Nov 15 and March 15 due to government regulations.
 Opening and closing dates of the swimming pools also might be affected by the climate and weather conditions.
 The seller is not liable for the practices of hotels regarding these issues.

-不同国家的气候差异和节能规则可能会影响位于特定地区和/或国家的酒店的供暖系统，例如，由于政府规定，意大利的供暖系统只能在11月15日至3月15日之间运行。游泳池的开放和关闭日期也可能受到气候和天气条件的影响。对于酒店在这些问题上的做法，卖方不承担责任。

 LIABILITY

-责任

 The Seller is unable to accept liability for illness or personal injury, theft or damages arising from your customer’s stay in the accommodation booked on behalf of the customers, unless as a direct result of our negligence.

-除非是由于我们的疏忽造成的直接后果，否则卖方对您的客户在预订的住宿中发生疾病或人身伤害、盗窃或损坏概不负责。

 Whilst the Party (the seller) will provide the utmost assistance if the above does occur, we are in no way liable and any claim for damages for the above should be made directly to the accommodation provider, and will be under the jurisdiction of the law of the country in which the accommodation is located.

-虽然该方（卖方）将在发生上述情况时提供最大限度的协助，但我们不承担任何责任，任何上述损害索赔应直接向住宿提供商提出，并受住宿所在国家的法律管辖。

 LIMITATION OF LIABILITIES

-责任限制

 The Seller shall not be liable to the Buyer for; any and all indirect or consequential losses which may be incurred by the Buyer.
 This shall include but are not limited to; (i) any loss of profit (whether incurred directly or indirectly); (ii) any loss of goodwill or business reputation; (iii) any loss of opportunity;(iv) any act(s) and/or omission(s) of the Buyer’s Client(s) affected or any Affiliate(s) of their party; (v) any act(s) and/or omission(s) of a third party not connected with the Services and which were unforeseeable or unavoidable; (vi) any circumstances beyond The Seller’s control such as, but are not limited to, acts of nature, labour disputes or any other irregularity beyond The Seller’s control.
 The Seller disclaims responsibility for any loss, damage, accidents, sickness or changes in schedules resulting from causes beyond its control.
 Acting as a booking agent we are unable to accept liability for illness or personal injury, theft or damages arising from your customer’s stay in the accommodation booked on behalf of the customers, unless as a direct result of the negligence of The Seller.
 Whilst The Seller will provide the utmost assistance if the above does occur, we are in no way liable and any claim for damages for the above should be made directly to the accommodation provider, and will be under the jurisdiction of the law of the country in which the accommodation is located.

-卖方不对买方承担以下责任：买方可能遭受的任何及所有间接或后果性损失。这应包括但不限于：（i）任何利润损失（无论是直接还是间接发生的）；（ii）商誉或商业信誉的任何损失；（iii）任何机会的丧失；（iv）受影响的买方客户或其任何关联公司的任何行为和/或疏忽；（v）与服务无关且不可预见或不可避免的第三方的任何行为和/或疏忽；（vi）超出卖方控制的任何情况，但不限于自然灾害、劳资纠纷或超出卖方控制的任何其他违规行为。卖方对因其无法控制的原因导致的任何损失、损坏、事故、疾病或时间表的变更概不负责。作为预订代理，我们不承担因您的客户在住宿期间生病或发生人身伤害、盗窃或损坏而产生的责任，除非是由于卖方的疏忽直接造成的。如果发生以上情况，卖方将提供最大限度的协助，但我们不承担任何责任，任何上述损害索赔应直接向住宿提供商提出，并受住宿所在国法律的管辖。

 FORCE MAJEURE